-I've been working as the primary developer of our game servers, with occasional assistance from the rest of the team.
-The other developers primarily work on the game's live service API, which I also occasionally assist with.
-My job has been to reverse engineer the game client to identify and reimplement missing code relating to server hosting which was stripped from the client.
+I've been working as the primary game server developer, with research assistance coming from another member of the team.
+The other team members work primarily on the game's live service API, which I give occasional assistance to.
+My job has been to reverse engineer the game client to identify and reimplement missing code relating to server hosting, networking and simulation which was stripped from the game client.

 Worked and communicated with a small team of 4 to meet project needs